rust-lang/rust-by-example/src/vec/input.md

 3 words: a pointer to the data, its length and its capacity.
-The capacity indicates how much memory is reserved for the vector, the vector can grow as long as the length is smaller than the capacity, when this threshold needs to be surpassed, the vector get reallocated with a bigger capacity.
+The capacity indicates how much memory is reserved for the vector, the vector can grow as long as the length is smaller than the capacity, when this threshold needs to be surpassed, the vector gets reallocated with a bigger capacity.

 {vec.rs}